 The project to replace nine deteriorated bridges on National Trails Highway will utilize the traditional design-bid-build (DBB) delivery method.
 This method involves three phases: the design phase, where detailed plans and specifications are developed; the bid phase, where contractors submit competitive bids; and the build phase, where the selected contractor constructs the project.
 An innovative aspect of this project is the bridge design, which incorporates modern techniques while preserving historic features.
 Given National Trails Highway's designation as "Historic Highway Route 66" and a National Scenic Byway, the design will replicate the original timber elements using a state-of-the-art concrete bridge replacement system.
 This approach satisfies the State Historic Preservation Office (SHPO) concerns and adheres to the latest AASHTO and Caltrans design codes, including seismic requirements.
-The County has collaborated with Caltrans Structures, Caltrans Cultural Resources, SHPO, and the U.S. Department of Forestry to ensure that the design respects the historic fabric while providing a resilient modern structure.
-This innovative design is being replicated for all rural bridges along the National Trails Highway.
-If an alternative delivery method is determined later, it will be reported promptly.
+The County has collaborated with Caltrans Structures, Caltrans Cultural Resources, SHPO, and the U.S. Department of

 Contracts: If more than one contract is needed for the construction phase and separate allocations are needed, explain in this section.
-(11/250 Words)